Michigan Social Security Lawyers

 Right now, there are nearly 700,000 in the process of obtaining SSDI.
 These people have already been denied disability, and are in the stages of appealing their decision.
 The SSA denies nearly 75% of all first time claimants.
 The average wait for a hearing challenging this initial denial is 14 ½ months.
 In the end, the SSA only approves around 34% of all disability claims.
 The time and effort it takes to file, prepare, and wait for a hearing is a burden too great for most Americans.
 Sadly, many simply give up hope after their initial denial letter arrives.
 Obtaining the services of an attorney is not just good advice, it’s a necessity.

-Christopher Trainor & Associates wants to be your Michigan Social Security Lawyer.
+Law Offices of Christopher Trainor & Associates wants to be your Michigan Social Security Lawyer.
 If you need assistance with social security or have a disability case, contact us for a free evaluation.
 Click the links below to learn more about how we could help.